-- Works in a foreign language by a foreign author first published abroad. - Works in English, first published abroad with the statutory copyright notice, and with ad interim copyright secured, during the term of which copies were manufactured in the United States. - Lithographs and photoengravings, either as illustrations in books or as separate works such as two-dimensional prints and labels except the following: - Works exempt as U.C.C. works. - Works that represent a subject located abroad and illustrate a scientific work or reproduce a work of art. - Works published in works other than books (periodicals, dramas, musical compositions).
+- Works printed or produced in the United States by processes not covered by the manufacturing clause.
+Copyright Act of 1909, amended by Pub.
+L. No. 69-464, § 15, 44 Stat.
+1075 (1926).29 - Works in a foreign language by a foreign author first published abroad. - Works in English, first published abroad with the statutory copyright notice, and with ad interim copyright secured, during the term of which copies were manufactured in the United States. - Lithographs and photoengravings, either as illustrations in books or as separate works such as two-dimensional prints and labels except the following: - Works exempt as U.C.C. works. - Works that represent a subject located abroad and illustrate a scientific work or reproduce a work of art. - Works published in works other than books (periodicals, dramas, musical compositions).